thehyve/delphyne/docs/stcm.rst

 in the latter case, make sure to load the corresponding CONCEPT records to the vocabulary tables (see instructions in :ref:`Custom vocabularies`).

-In addition to STCM files, you must also provide a single tab-separated file named **stcm_versions.tsv**.
-This file is needed for the versioning of STCM records (see `Versioning`_).
+In addition to STCM files, you must always provide a single tab-separated file named **stcm_versions.tsv**, containing the header fields shown below (in lowercase).
+This file maps to the SOURCE_TO_CONCEPT_MAP_VERSION table and is needed for the versioning of STCM records (see `Versioning`_).

 .. list-table:: stcm_versions.tsv
    :widths: auto